-5 North East coastal walks to do this autumn
+5 North East coastal walks to blow away the cobwebs

 Get your dose of vitamin sea on a crisp walk along the coast